 Cooking fish in a bamboo steamer is similar to poaching in that it lets you add flavor and complexity without adding oil.
 It does require specific equipment (the bamboo steamer) but once you have the steamer it is quite easy.
 And no you do not need a wok.

-Basically you bring 3-4 inches of water to a boil in a pot large enough to fit your steamer, making sure that there is enough room for some airspace between the water and the bottom level of the steamer.
+- Bring 3-4 inches of water to a boil in a pot that fits your steamer, leaving airspace between the water and the bottom basket.

 Best Sauces for White Fish